ErzenXz/archive/README.md

 ## Credits

-This archive website was created by [your name here] using HTML, CSS, and JavaScript.
+This archive website was created by Erzen Krasniqi using HTML, CSS, and JavaScript.

 ## License